alexdresko/EasyScrutor/examples/README.md

 ## Benefits

-✅ **Cleaner Code** - No more cluttered Program.cs with dozens of service registrations ✅ **Convention-Based** - Simply implement an interface to define the lifetime ✅ **Type-Safe** - Compile-time checked, no magic strings ✅ **Maintainable** - Services declare their own lifetime alongside their implementation ✅ **Flexible** - Can still manually register services when needed
+✅ **Cleaner Code** - No more cluttered Program.cs with dozens of service registrations
+✅ **Convention-Based** - Simply implement an interface to define the lifetime
+✅ **Type-Safe** - Compile-time checked, no magic strings
+✅ **Maintainable** - Services declare their own lifetime alongside their implementation
+✅ **Flexible** - Can still manually register services when needed
+✅ **Discoverable** - Easy to find all services by searching for lifetime interfaces

 ## Building and Running